Pippadi/bf8b/README.md

 make sim      # View waveforms in GTKWave
 ```

-## Roadmap
+## Notes

-For more instructions and more complete use of memory, at least 16-bit instructions are required.
+An 8-bit data bus is a huge bottleneck when fetching 16-bit instructions.
-Fetching 16-bit instructions with an 8-bit data bus will be a huge bottleneck.
+An LRU instruction cache has been implemented to compensate.
+Its default size is 8 instructions (each cell is 16-bits).
-An instruction cache is probably more fun than expanding the data bus, so that's next.
+On-the-fly modification of instructions is not supported, as the fetch stage does not check for consistency between cached instructions and memory.

-Once conditional jumps are supported, basic branch prediction would be in order.
+Basic branch prediction is a future goal.